root-project/root/README/ReleaseNotes/v626/index.md

     - `'v'` : RooFit::Verbose()
     - `'0'` : RooFit::Strategy(0)
   Subsequently, the `RooMinimizer::fit(const char*)` function and the [RooMCStudy](https://root.cern.ch/doc/v626/classRooMCStudy.html) constructor that takes an option string is deprecated as well.
-- `TTree.AsMatrix` has been removed, after being deprecated in 6.24.
-Instead, please use `RDataFrame.AsNumpy` from now on as a way to read and process data in ROOT files and store it in NumPy arrays (a tutorial can be found [here](https://root.cern/doc/master/df026__AsNumpyArrays_8py.html)).

 ## Core Libraries

 ### Interpreter

-- As of v6.26, cling diagnostic messages can be redirected to the ROOT error handler.
+As of v6.26, cling diagnostic messages can be redirected to the ROOT error handler.
 Users may enable/disable this via `TCling::ReportDiagnosticsToErrorHandler()`, e.g.
 ```cpp
 root [1] gInterpreter->ReportDiagnosticsToErrorHandler();
 root [2] int f() { return; }